galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/tutorial.md

 - `--dumpFeatures` - if activated, alevin dumps all the features used by the CB classification and their counts at each cell level.
 It’s generally used in pair with other command line flags.

 We have also added some additional parameters (`--freqThreshold`, `--keepCBFraction`) and their values are derived from the [Alevin Galaxy tutorial]({% link topics/single-cell/tutorials/scrna-case_alevin/tutorial.md %}) after QC to stop Alevin from applying its own thresholds.
+However, if you're not sure what value to pick, you can simply allow Alevin to make its own calls on what constitutes empty droplets.

 Once all the above requirement are satisfied, Alevin can be run using the following command: